ibrahimAgrud-2/cpp_projects/README.md

 ⚠⚠

-This repository contains 15 C++ projects focused on foundational programming concepts.
+This repository contains C++ projects focused on foundational programming concepts.

-First 15  projects focused on foundational programming concepts.

- These projects were written using functional programming principles,

- meaning no class structures or advanced C++ features were used.
-Instead,

- the emphasis was placed on basic concepts to help build a strong understanding of programming fundamentals.

-Although these projects can be further improved by incorporating classes,

-advanced C++ tools, and techniques, the goal here was to concentrate on simpler approaches.
+These projects developed with sustainability, ease of development, and extensibility in mind, allowing for future modifications and feature additions with **minimal effort**.

+All projects were written using the **divide and conquer** approach to break problems into smaller, manageable parts.
+This method helps in structuring code more effectively and understanding problem-solving strategies better.

 Additionally, please note that these projects may contain bugs or errors.